mishushakov/dialogflow-web/README.md

 ## What will be supported soon
 - Custom inputs and elements using custom payload
 - More animations and visual feedback
-- Widget mode, where you can add this app as an popup for your website (**WIP**)
+- Widget mode, for more info see https://github.com/MishUshakov/dialogflow-widget

-- Support for Dialogflow API v2 & Entreprise Edition (Will be in a separate branch)
+- Support for Dialogflow API v2 & Enterprise Edition (Will be in a separate branch)

 # Get started